Portfolio Optimization Rules beyond the Mean-Variance Approach: Abstract

 \section{Abstract}

 In this paper, we revisit the relationship between investors' utility functions and portfolio allocation rules.
 We derive portfolio allocation rules for asymmetric Laplace distributed $ALD(\mu,\sigma,\kappa)$ returns and compare them with the mean-variance approach, which is based on Gaussian returns.
 We reveal that in the limit of small $\frac{\mu}{\sigma}$, the Markowitz contribution is accompanied by a skewness term.
 We also obtain the allocation rules when the expected return is a random normal variable in an average and worst-case scenarios, which allows us to take into account uncertainty of the predicted returns.
 An optimal worst-case scenario solution smoothly approximates between equal weights and minimum variance portfolio, presenting an attractive convex alternative to the risk parity portfolio.
-Utilizing a microscopic portfolio model with random drift and analytical expression for the expected utility function with log-normal distributed cross-sectional returns, we demonstrate the influence of model parameters on portfolio construction.
-Finally, we address the issue of handling singular covariance matrices by imposing block structure constraints on the precision matrix directly.
+We address the issue of handling singular covariance matrices by imposing conditional independence structure on the precision matrix directly.
+Finally, utilizing a microscopic portfolio model with random drift and analytical expression for the expected utility function with log-normal distributed cross-sectional returns, we demonstrate the influence of model parameters on portfolio construction.
 This comprehensive approach enhances allocation weight stability, mitigates instabilities associated with the mean-variance approach, and can prove valuable for both short-term traders and long-term investors.